sir-deenicus/EvolutionaryBayes/README.md

 **Priors**

 HMC requires priors.
-To support this, you can write your prior in a list as below and density sums these and adds them to the log likelihood. *Code below is illustrative:*
+To support this, you can write your prior as a sum, as shown below while the density functions adds it to the log likelihood. *Code below is illustrative:*
 ```F#
     let lik =
         observe toDV (fun (param : DV) y ->